 In step 6, you link the two GPOs to the IT Organizational unit.
 Until you link the GPOs to an OU (or to the domain or a domain site), GPO processing ignores the GPO.

-In this recipe, step 1 through step 6 produce no output
+In this recipe, step 1 through step 6 produce no output.

 In step 7, you use Get-GPO to return information about all the GPOs in the domain, which looks like this: